Quantum-OCS/QuOCS/README.md

 * Direct Search Algorithm, i.e. Nelder Mead, CMA-ES...

-QuOCS is open source and its interface structure allows for user-friendly customizability (see [customization](#customization) section).
+QuOCS is open source and its interface structure allows for user-friendly customizability.
 It can be used on all Unix-based platforms and on Windows.

 ## Installation